SolbiatiAlessandro/TODAG/docs/development.rst

 - [ ] write tests before shipping to the cloud

 - [ ] add feature: integration with Google Assistant to use todo

+- [ ] think about some system to figure out: what increases my mood, what decreases my mood

 ITERATION B